 Don’t settle.
 The cruise line may want to offer you a quick gift or a free cruise to keep you from pursuing legal action, but a severe injury is likely worth more than a free cruise.
 It may be tempting to accept the first offer, but it almost certainly won’t make up for years of pain and suffering.

 Does it matter if the cruise line is owned by a foreign company?
 For the most part, this shouldn’t be an issue.
 However, every case is different, and it depends upon which country is the home base for the cruise company.
 Regardless, don’t let the foreign ownership keep you from pursuing a claim.

 Cruises are a lot of fun, but they can be hazardous.
 Knowing what to do if you’re injured can prove beneficial.
-If you’ve been injured on a cruise, call us today for a free consultation at our toll-free number is 1-877-526-3457.
+If you’ve been injured on a cruise, contact our Personal Injury Lawyer ,call us today for a free consultation at our toll-free number is 1-877-526-3457.
 If you can’t talk now, fill out this form so that a member of our team can call you at a better time.